prettydiff/wisdom/fragility.md

 The most common behavior associated with self-serving qualities is narcissism.
 Other behaviors include unwanted aggressive inter-personal competition, such as somebody competing for superiority in an unstated dominance hierarchy as though public displays of their competition win them social gratification.
+Sometimes this unwarranted competition is demonstrated as one-upping where a person feels the need to dominate a conversation with some fantastical victory they achieved in distraction to the subject at hand.
+Practice some finesse to ensure if you need to communicate an opportunity for improvement from your own personal experience that you keep to objective criteria and to the subject of conversation.
+Take extra care to not make it an opportunity to broadcast your personal victories.

+One particular behavior associated with narcissism is unwanted self-injection.
+Unwanted self-injection is the condition where a conversation is occurring and a person from outside the details of the conversation will inject their personal details in an effort to direct the subject matter of discussion to be about them.
+You see that a lot with small children, but when you see it occur with adults warning alarms should be going off in your brain, particularly if that behavior occurs repeatedly.

 Although narcissism is the ultimate indicate of selfishness it is not the ultimate relationship killer.
 Narcissists will often curate and maintain relationships with great care because it serves their own emotional needs at great expense and trauma to all other persons involved.